 Ongoing negative behaviour at dinnertime can be really challenging for everyone, so alongside the tips and strategies above, the following positive behaviour management strategies may be beneficial to support calmer, happier, more productive dinner times:

-- Tantrums may be unpleasant and noisy but they are also a great opportunity for parents to demonstrate to their child how to regulate their emotions.
+- Tantrums may be unpleasant and noisy, but they are also a great opportunity for parents to demonstrate to their child how to regulate their emotions.
 Parents can show their child that they are providing loving support within appropriate boundaries.
 Providing ‘loving, sensitive guiding, and firm’ practices, as opposed to overly firm or overly flexible practices, supports your child’s emotional development (Coyne & Murrell, 2009).

 - Consistency is the key – always follow through with the contingency you have set up beforehand.
 You set your child up for success when you explain your expectations clearly before the meal, such as ‘‘Let’s explore lettuce and cauliflower tonight".
 Then provide a contingency and/or choices based on whether your expectations have been met: "After we explore the new foods, you can have your sweet potato mash" (the most preferred item on offer), or "Do you want yoghurt or strawberries after we explore the new foods?"
 Present the new items alongside foods your child enjoys, withholding the most highly preferred food as reinforcement for meeting your expectations.
 Reinforcing appropriate behaviour will increase the likelihood that this behaviour will be demonstrated again in the future (Whittingham, 2015).

 - Ensure the focus of the meal is about curiosity to try new foods, with achievement measured in small steps, rather than expecting your child to finish a portion of less preferred foods in one sitting.
-Shaping your child’s food preferences means that you are providing reinforcement based on successful target behaviour and repeated exposure to new and interesting foods (Whittingham, 2015).
+Shaping your child’s food preferences means that you are providing reinforcement based on successful target behaviour and repeat exposure to new and interesting foods (Whittingham, 2015).

-- Trying new foods may include talking about the colour, the shape, the texture, what it does to fuel your body, how it feels, how it smells and lastly how it tastes.
+- Trying new foods may include talking about the colour, the shape, the texture, what it does to fuel your body, how it feels, how it smells and lastly, how it tastes.
 Encourage a pathway of touch, smell, lick, bite and allow the child to work their way along the pathway at their own pace.
-Repeated exposure to non-preferred foods in a non-punitive way will support increased likelihood of the child’s willingness to try the foods in the future (Wardle, et al., 2003).
+Repeated exposure to non-preferred foods in a non-punitive way will support the increased likelihood of the child’s willingness to try the foods in the future (Wardle, et al., 2003).

-- Remember, your child’s energy intake and hunger may not be aligned with ‘mealtimes’ just yet and so it is important to meet their needs with healthy snacks and food choices across the day (Allen & Myers, 2006).
+- Remember, your child’s energy intake and hunger may not be aligned with ‘mealtimes’ just yet, and so it is important to meet their needs with healthy snacks and food choices across the day (Allen & Myers, 2006).